keshwans/access-robot/ProjectProposal.md

  * Forward, backward and rotational movement (2x [continuous rotation servos](https://learn.adafruit.com/adafruit-motor-selection-guide/continuous-rotation-servos)).
  * Chassis constructed from low-cost and/or recycled materials (e.g. cardboard - [Example design we will use as our starting point](http://www.foxytronics.com/learn/robots/how-to-make-your-first-arduino-robot/parts)))
  * Battery powered and controlled via Bluetooth with an Android device.
 [Existing library for Android <--> Arduino via Bluetooth](https://github.com/aron-bordin/Android-with-Arduino-Bluetooth)
- * Simple and flexible design encourages user modifications.
+ * Simple and flexible design encourages user modifications: paint it, decorate it, add hardware mods.

 The app:
  * Android-based programming environment.